icecube/icetray-public/cmake/resources/docs/cmake_advanced.rst

    * - .. attribute:: USE_GIT_REVISION_FLAGS
      - Add compiled-in git revision information.
 Do not disable this option unless you want to have a bad time.
      - ON
+   * - .. attribute:: ENABLE_TARBALL
+     - Enable creating a tarball instead of installing normally.
+     - OFF
+   * - .. attribute:: LEGACY_INSTALL
+     - Install files in the old, non-standard locations.
+     - OFF
    * - .. attribute:: INSTALL_HEADERS
-     - Install header files when making tarball.
+     - Install header files along with the rest of the software.
-     - OFF
+     - ON unless ``LEGACY_INSTALL`` is enabled
    * - .. attribute:: INSTALL_TOOL_LIBS
      - Install 3rd party libraries when making tarball.
-     - ON
+     - OFF unless ``LEGACY_INSTALL`` is enabled

 Verbose build
 """""""""""""